 Assessment and grading

-Grading in Remote Learning
+Grading in Online Learning

-As a TA, you will likely have grading responsibilities in remote learning courses.
+As a TA, you will likely have grading responsibilities in online learning courses.
 As each of your roles will vary based on your department and the course, it is important to check with the instructor to confirm your grading responsibilities.
 Some responsibilities may include grading quizzes, papers, and assignments, grading discussion forum posts, and entering grades in UM Learn.

 • What are my grading responsibilities in the course?